 • Low flow toilets, efficient plumbing fixtures and faucets with motion sensors reduce the building's water usage by 30%.

-• Landscaping around the Transit Center features native plants collected at the site prior to construction to maintain the same local ecology.
+• Landscaping around the visitor center features native plants collected at the site prior to construction to maintain the same local ecology.